Insurance Pricing Forecast Using XGBoost Regressor

 Giving the data to stakeholders who aren't technical

 A lot of the time, data scientists have to tell people who aren't pros in the field how well a model works.
-This means that measures like RMSE aren't very useful because they're hard to understand.
+This means that metrics like Root mean square error (RMSE) aren't very useful due to their complexity.

-Instead, let's show what percentage of the time our model's predictions are close to the real "charges" number.
+Instead, let's show the percentage of times our model's predictions are close to the real "charges" number.
 As an example, the portion of our model's test set predictions that are within $10,000 of the real "charges" number is:

 # The percentage of our model's predictions (on the test set) that are within $10000 of the actual charges value is: